bibleexchange/church_ministry__textbook/en/2001_types-of-leaders-in-the-church.md

 ## Pastor

 The noun is only used one time in the New Testament as a word for a church leader (Eph.
-4:11) and two times in the verb form (1 Pet.
+4:11) and two times in the verb form (I Pet.
 5:1-4; Acts 20:28).

 Even though today this is the most common name for a church leader, we have very little information from the Bible about what the duties were of the pastor.